Vyral/sam-levy/_posts/2023-06-28-buying-a-home-101-here-are-3-essential-items-you-need-to-keep-in-mind.md

 **3\.
 Determine the condition of the home.** When you first walk into a house, your agent is probably looking for signs of the home’s overall condition.
 However, you need to look at the fit.
 For example, does the floor plan fit your family?&nbsp;

 The truth is that looking for a home is mostly based on feel, which is why I always recommend my clients visit at least 10 to 20 houses before getting serious about writing offers.
-In the meantime, don’t hesitate to call or email me with any questions you might have.
+In the meantime, please don’t hesitate to call or email me with any questions you might have.
 I look forward to hearing from you!